rails-engine/role_core/README.md

 ### Hook up to application

-For maximum customizibility, you need to hooking up role(s) to your user model by yourself.
+In order to obtain maximum customability, you need to hooking up role(s) to your user model by yourself.

-#### For a user who has single role
+#### For User who has single role

 ##### Create `one-to-many` relationship between Role and User